isomerpages/mlaw-corp/news/press-releases/_posts/2023-07-19-post-Refinements to the Schedule of Non Residential Properties.md

 {:start="7"}

-7. For more information on the application procedures and FAQs, please visit SLA’s website at [www.sla.gov.sg](www.sla.gov.sg) or contact SLA at [SLA_Enquiry@sla.gov.sg](mailto:SLA_Enquiry@sla.gov.sg) or 1800-323-9829.
+7. For more information on the application procedures and FAQs, please visit SLA’s website at <a href="https://www.sla.gov.sg" target="new">www.sla.gov.sg</a> or contact SLA at [SLA_Enquiry@sla.gov.sg](mailto:SLA_Enquiry@sla.gov.sg) or 1800-323-9829.